WilliamFromTW/docker-Postfix-AD/README.md

     Create User and give email in attribute "mail" , account must be lower case

 * local_only
-    write "local_only" in attribute "description" of user account to restrict use in local domain only
+    Write "local_only" in attribute "description" of user or group to restrict the use in local domain only

+* restricted and granted
+    Write "restricted" in attribute "description" of user or group that can only received from user that write "granted" in attribute "description"

 Usage
 -----